Sparticuz/chromium/README.md

 ## Graphics

 By default, this package uses `swiftshader`/`angle` to do CPU acceleration for WebGL.
 This is the only known way to enable WebGL on a serverless platform.
 You can disable WebGL by setting `chromium.setGraphiceMode = false;` _before_ launching Chromium.
-Disabling this will also skip the extract of the `bin/swiftshader.tar.br` file, which saves about a second of initial execution time.
-Disabling graphics is recommended if you know you are not using any WebGL.
+Chromium still requires the extracting of the `bin/swiftshader.tar.br` file in order to launch.
+Testing needs to be done to determine if there is any speed impact from disabling WebGL.

 ## API